Competitive Bid and Competitive Sealed Bid Review and Source Selection (220-RICR-30-00-5)

 a.
 A specific date and time by which sealed written bids must be submitted;

 b.
-An opening of all bids at a specified time at the Office of Purchases;
+An opening of all bids at a specified time at the Division of Purchases;

 c.
 The solicitation of a minimum of three selected bidders who are potential suppliers for the commodity or service to be procured.

-3. All Formal Competitive bids shall be issued by the Office of Purchases.
+3. All Formal Competitive bids shall be issued by the Division of Purchases.

 C. Informal Competitive Bids.